j-a-s-d/ubernim/docs/commands.md

 	- specifies a pop from the nim's pragma stack
 	- values: none
 	- example: `.pop`
+* **.pattern** *(since 0.8.0)*
+	- specifies a new pattern template
+	- values: any valid identifier
+	- note: patterns are simple string replace dumb-but-safe templates
+	- example: `.pattern MyPattern`
+* **.parameters** *(since 0.8.0)*
+	- specifies the parameter list for the pattern being defined
+	- values: any valid parameter names in a comma separated fashion
+	- example: `.parameters $a, $b, $c`
+* **.data** *(since 0.8.0)*
+	- specifies the template data for the pattern being defined
+	- values: any valid nim lines after it
+	- example: `.data`
+* **.stamp** *(since 0.8.0)*
+	- specifies the pattern template and parameters to imprint in the output
+	- values: any valid pattern name followed by the parameters values in a comma separated fashion
+	- note: spaces before and after a comma are not ignored on purpose so you can insert spaces in the final result as needed; also note that if a parameter is not supplied it will be an empty string as a result; and also note that if you provide more parameters than defined in .parameters then they will be ignored
+	- example: `.stamp MyPattern param1,param2,param3`

 See them working in the *coding* example.